texttheater/pmb2tsv/README.md

 The primary target audience is people wanting to do semantic role labeling (SRL) experiments on the PMB.

-**Note**: `pmb2tsv` is currently in beta and has not been comprehensively tested yet.
+**Note**: `pmb2tsv` is experimental and some of its output may be erroneous.

 Input Data
 ----------

-Please download the PMB 3.0.0 and extract the directory `pmb-3.0.0` into the root directory of this repository.
+Please download the [PMB](https://pmb.let.rug.nl) 3.0.0 and extract the directory `pmb-3.0.0` into the root directory of this repository.

 Software Dependencies
 ---------------------